 In 1977, Balboa Park, and historic Exposition buildings from 1915 and 1935, were declared a National Historic Landmark and National Historic Landmark District, and placed on the National Register of Historic Places.

 The park is filled with a variety of restaurants appropriate for all budgets.
-From full-service eateries to walk-up cafes and snack carts, visitors will find palate-pleasing options for the whole family.
+From full-service eateries to walk-up cafes and snack carts, you'll find palate-pleasing options for the whole family.
 Here is a list of restaurants and their location in the park:

 A pioneer in building "cageless" exhibits, the San Diego Zoo is one of the best in the nation.
-The zoo's first residents were abandoned exotic animal from the 1915 Panama-California Exposition exhibitions, and today more than 3700 well-care for animals (650 species) reside at our world-famous zoo,
+The zoo's first residents were abandoned exotic animal from the 1915 Panama-California Exposition exhibitions, and today more than 3,600 well-care for animals (650 species) reside at our world-famous zoo.

 Free admission is offered on a rotating basis on the first four Tuesdays of each month to San Diego City and County residents (with ID), active military & their dependents.
 Free admission not valid for special exhibitions.